A Structural Account of Combinatory Completeness: Structured Multicategories

-This is a good way to think about the different notions of polynomial obtained from the different faithful cartesian clubs, and hence the different notions of combinatory completeness.
+This is a good way to think about the different notions of polynomial obtained from the different faithful cartesian clubs.
 Different sorts of combinatory completeness correspond to different sorts of restriction on the use of variables in terms.
 Formally, terms represent morphisms in some $\mathfrak{S}$-multicategory, and the choice of $\mathfrak{S}$ determines how variables may be used.